imane-mbarek/GAME_CPP/README.md

 | **Esc / Close Window** | Exit game                    |

 ---

+## ⚙️ How it Works

+jump(): Implements a parabolic jump using a*t^2 + b*t + c.

+Animation: Manages the player’s sprite frames.

+Layer: Handles parallax scrolling backgrounds to create depth.

+Obstacle: Generates obstacles randomly and checks for collisions.

+Game Over: Displays a message and waits for player restart.

+---

 ## 💻 Installation & Compilation
 Make sure SFML is installed on your system.
 Compile using `g++`: